Nagendra1997/mesibo-documentation/React_README.md

   - Adding real-time video calling in your apps

 [React Native](https://facebook.github.io/react-native/) uses React to build native apps.

-React native is a framework developed by Facebook and it's like react, but it uses native components instead of web components as a building blocks form.
+React native is a framework developed by Facebook and it's like react, but it uses native components instead of web components as building blocks.
 React native is a way to develop mobile apps using React and JavaScript.
-It means React native is cross-platform, in which you can create one mobile app and run on multiple platforms like Android, iOS, windows, blackberry.

-React Native supports these operating system versions:

-    Android 4.1 (API 16) and higher
-    iOS 8.0 and higher

-React Native relies fully on JavaScript and uses Bridge to connect with the native platform.
-Making a React Native component and the native platform connect via Bridge is probably the trickiest part of the integration process.
+Mesibo provides real time APIs for messaging,voice and video call which can be easily integrated into any application on Android or iOS .
+Irrespective of the application platform that you are on, Mesibo can be easily integrated into any application as Mesibo provides platatform specific/Native SDK .

+In this section, we will learn how to integrate React-Native with Mesibo .
+In the sample app provided, the user interface is developed using React-Native which interacts with Mesibo to send messages and make audio/video calls via method channels.

 # How does it work?